tapis-project/tutorials/files/data.md

 # Managing Data on a System

-Now that we have a system registered and credential added, we can now start using Tapis to do some "real" work.
-In this short tutorial, we will use the Files API to get a file listing on a directory, upload and download files.
+Now that we have a system created and a credential registered, we can now start using Tapis to do some "real" work.
+In this short tutorial, we will use the Files API to get a file listing on a directory, upload a file to the directory, and download a file.

 ## Listing Files in a Directory
 To list files on a path, use the `listFiles()` endpoint of the `files` service, like so: